 A substantial proportion of cancers are preventable, and all cancers caused by cigarette smoking and heavy use of alcohol could be prevented.
-Smoking contributes to an estimated 80% and 90% of deaths in men and women respectively.

 Many of the more than 3 million skin cancer cases that are diagnosed annually could be prevented by protecting skin from excessive sun exposure and avoiding indoor tanning.

 3: Chronic lower respiratory disease

 - Rate: 46.1

 CLRD is the third leading cause of death in the U.S.